yzhai64/fh-agents-course/units/en/unit2/smolagents/tools.md

 ### `@tool` Decorator

 The `@tool` decorator is the recommended way to define simple tools.
+Under the hood, smolagents will parse basic information about the function from Python.
+So if you name you function clearly and a good docstring, it will be easier for the LLM to use.
 Using this approach, we define a function with:

 - **A clear and descriptive function name** that helps the LLM understand its purpose.
 - **Type hints for both inputs and outputs** to ensure proper usage.